SebKuzminsky/crispy-home-power/README.md

 - When the PV system generates more energy than my house uses, store excess in batteries.
 - When the house needs more energy that the PV system generates, supply from batteries.

+This wants an "AC Coupled storage system".

-Storing into batteries is easy, use a current-controlled charger to charge the battery bank.
+Storing into batteries is easy, use an AC powered battery charger with current control to charge the battery bank off the regular house AC.

 How to supply from batteries?
 - Large current-controlled micro-inverter?